-In February 2020, the Governor of the State of Washington declared a state of emergency in response to the spread of a deadly new virus.
-In the weeks following the declaration, precautionary measures to slow the spread of the virus have been ordered.
-These measures include closing schools, colleges and universities, cancelling public events, prohibiting public and private gatherings, and requiring people to stay home unless they are leaving for an essential function.
+In February 2020, the Governor of the State of Washington declared a state of emergency in response to the spread of COVID-19.
+Precautionary measures to slow the spread of the virus continued throughout 2021.
+These measures included limitations on business operations, public events, gatherings, travel, and in-person interactions.

-The District has implemented temporary billing and collection policies effective March 24, 2020.
-During the time period the state declaration of emergency is in effect, the District will suspend utility shut-offs, late charges, and lien interest charges.
-If the District becomes aware of a residence which is legally occupied and service is currently locked off, service will be restored in accordance with current restoration protocols.
-Customer accounts will continue accruing a balance outside of these fees being suspended.
-Furthermore, customers who apply for and are determined eligible for the discount rate program shall have the discount rate applied retroactive to service charges beginning March 1, 2020.
-The length of time these measures will be in place and the full extent of the financial impact on the District is unknown at this time.
+The District implemented temporary billing and collection policies effective March 24, 2020.
+During the state declaration of emergency, the District suspended utility shut-offs, late charges, and lien interest charges.
+If the District became aware of a residence which is legally occupied and service is currently locked off, service were restored in accordance with current restoration protocols.
+Customer accounts continued accruing a balance outside of these fees being suspended.
+Furthermore, customers who applied for and are determined eligible for the discount rate program had the discount rate applied retroactively to service charges beginning March 1, 2020.